MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopting-cloud-update.md

 Updates downloaded from Office CDN use [Delivery Optimization](/windows/deployment/do/waas-delivery-optimization), reducing network impact through peer-to-peer file sharing.
 If Configuration Manager is in use, consider enabling [Microsoft Connected Cache](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) for centralized caching.
 If Delivery Optimization is disabled, we recommend enabling it to benefit Microsoft 365 Apps, Windows, Teams, Edge, and Windows Store Apps.

 ### Exclusions
-To exclude devices from cloud update, add Microsoft Entra or hybrid joined devices to an [Entra ID group](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
+To exclude devices from cloud update, add Microsoft Entra or hybrid joined devices to an [Microsoft Entra ID group](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
 Alternatively, specify user objects to exclude all devices with those users as the last active.
 User object exclusion doesn't require device joining.
 Common devices often excluded include Remote Desktop Service Hosts and non-persistent virtual machines.

 ### Prerequisites and permissions
 Ensure your devices meet the prerequisites for using cloud update by reviewing the [requirements](../admincenter/overview.md#how-to-get-to-the-admin-center).
 Network connectivity from your devices to the Microsoft 365 Apps admin center is necessary.
 The [Office Apps admin role](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) is recommended due to its restrictive permissions that still allow cloud update configuration and enablement.